Justice Department sues Texas to block six-week abortion ban

 Texas Right to Life, which backed the law, was collecting anonymous tips on its website about potential violations of the law, but so far no lawsuits have been filed against abortion providers in state court.

+If such a lawsuit is filed, it would almost certainly be challenged, creating a new path for the constitutionality of the abortion ban to be reviewed by the courts.

-Separately, several advocacy organizations that help women access abortions have won temporary restraining orders in local courts that bar Texas Right to Life and others from using the law to sue them.
+Several advocacy organizations that help women access abortions already have won temporary restraining orders in local courts that bar Texas Right to Life and others from using the law to sue them.

-Those court orders are limited to the people involved and do not stop other individuals or organizations from filing lawsuits against anyone involved in an illegal abortion.
+But those court orders are limited to the people involved and do not stop other individuals or organizations from filing lawsuits against anyone involved in an abortion banned under the Texas law.